atex-ovi/atexovi-theme/README.md

 ## Restore

+> [!NOTE]
-If you want to revert to the original Termux setup:
+> If you want to revert to the original Termux setup, run:

 ```bash
 bash ~/restore.sh